 Who clears the rights - I'm a promoter.
-Artists as diverse as Ava Max, BTS, Marshmello, and Kaskade have performed through graphic representations in online gaming environments, while cutting-edge virtual reality services like MelodyVR (now rebranded as the nextgeneration Napster) and Facebook's Oculus permit users to view real-life concerts in a virtual reality format in real time.
-There is no one-size-fits-all approach to clearing rights for these types of events; much will depend on:
+Artists as diverse as Ava Max, BTS, Marshmello, and Kaskade have performed through graphic representations in online gaming environments, while cutting-edge virtual reality services like MelodyVR (now rebranded as the nextgeneration "Napster") and Facebook's Oculus permit users to view real-life concerts in a virtual reality format in real time.
+There is no "one-size-fits-all" approach to clearing rights for these types of events; much will depend on:

-- The artist performing - The basis on which the artist's recording and ancillary rights are managed - The songs or compositions that will feature, including whether those recordings were produced under the SAG-AFTRA Sound Code - Production components that are included (for example, choreography - formerly the preserve of only the most diligent of production rights clearance professionals - can now be a total minefield in the metaverse environment) - The virtual engine powering or underpinning the production - The creative input from digital artists and other virtual contributors

-In more straightforward production environments, those responsible for delivering clearances and "legals" for an online concert can follow tried and trusted video production methodologies, supported inevitably by a music clearance house that can gather together the myriad reproduction licenses needed if the concert will be recorded and exploited.
-At the other end of the spectrum, however, lawyers are having to develop skill sets that combine (a) the copyright and intellectual property licensing disciplines associated with video game production and game studio development; (b) technology and software licensing expertise, especially where multiple platforms or SaaS (software as a service) products are used to power a virtual, avatardriven performance; (c) rights acquisition and capture for proprietary elements; and (d) old-school live music performance clearances.
+- The artist performing - The basis on which the artist's recording and ancillary rights are managed - The songs or compositions that will feature, including whether those recordings were produced under the SAG-AFTRA Sound Code - Production components that are included (for example, choreography - formerly the preserve of only the most diligent of production rights clearance professionals - can now be a total minefield in the metaverse environment5) - The virtual engine powering or underpinning the production - The creative input from digital artists and other virtual contributors responsible for delivering clearances and "legals" for the online concert can follow tried and trusted video production methodologies, supported inevitably by a music clearance house that can gather together the myriad reproduction licenses needed if the concert will be recorded and exploited.
+At the other end of the spectrum, however, lawyers are having to develop skill sets that combine (a) the copyright and intellectual property licensing disciplines associated with video game production and game studio development, (b) technology and software licensing expertise, especially where multiple platform or SaaS products are used to power a virtual, avatar-driven performance, (c) rights acquisition and capture for proprietary elements, and (d) old-school live music performance clearances.